Roger Federer Wins Back The World No. 1 Title And Drives Away With A Brand New Mercedes

 In addition to winning the title at the Stuttgart Open and grabbing back his No. 1 title, Federer also got to drive away in a brand new Mercedes just for claiming victory.
 At 36-years-old, he is having it all and hopes that he can further his tennis career even longer.
 However, retirement is still close at hand as he thinks about it often.
 The 20-time Grand Slam champ admitted that he is not sure exactly when that will be at this point.

 Roger also mentioned that a lot depended on his family.
-His wife, Mirka, loves to watch him play and is seen supporting him at many matches throughout his career.
+His wife, Mirka, loves to watch him play and has been seen supporting him at many matches throughout his career.
 He said that if she is okay with his hectic tennis schedule, then he will continue on.
 According to the dad-of-four, he will stop playing when it is no longer good for his family.
-But for now, the Fed will continue on his trek to win more titles until he makes that al-important decision to call it quits.
+But for now, the Fed will continue on his trek to win more titles until he makes that all-important decision to call it quits.

 Made it back home on time